Search This Blog

 To truly understand Elizabeth's reflections there needs to be understanding that what Ross did to her would fall under

 have as Elizabeth did.
-This is in not necessarily viewing and recognising that acquaintance (Ross) through the very damning and sinister framing of a 'rapist' label.
-In the case of Ross, for the same reason the reader/viewer whose journey with his character may by then be one of affection and seeing him as a person who is essentially good, decent and even honourable, could have the same struggles as Elizabeth to now see him that way too.
+This is especially in the 18th century where it was such a patriarchal society and women were almost chattels.
+This different response comes about by the victim (Elizabeth) not necessarily viewing and recognising that acquaintance (Ross) through the very damning and sinister framing of a 'rapist' label.
+In the case of Ross, for the same reason the reader/viewer whose journey with his character may by then be one of affection and seeing him as a person who is essentially good, decent and even honourable, well they (the reader/viewer) could have the same struggles as Elizabeth to now see Ross that way too.
 That is because of the inner conflict of not feeling or knowing him to fit the profile of a ‘rapist’.
 So the reader’s failure to fully condemn Ross in this way and to define him as a rapist is merely reflected in Elizabeth’s failure to do the same.
+This is based on their long friendship and history where Elizabeth knew Ross to be a decent man in ordinary circumstances.
 This is why there is a much lower rate of such victims reporting their acquaintance rapist to the police.

 Accordingly research shows that victims of Acquaintance rape don’t necessarily even cut ties with their acquaintance perpetrator but often maintain contact with them for a number of reasons.
 This could include

 for the sake of closure, regaining control and/or trying to reshape what happened to them.
 There is also financial dependency, the need to keep a job if it’s a boss or a colleague who is powerful in their position, and also societal and cultural conditioning.
-Some of these could apply in Elizabeth's case including the feeling some victims have of still feeling affection for the perpetrator whilst hating what their acquaintance did to them.
+Some of these could apply in Elizabeth's case.
+This includes the feeling some victims have of still feeling affection for the perpetrator whilst hating what their acquaintance perpetrator did to them.

-Readers arguing against Ross’s actions as rape and therefore acquaintance rape may focus on the parts of Elizabeth’s reflections which seem favourable to this.
-For instance, such as her musings on what Ross could offer her, potentially not for romantic reasons but as a way out of a marriage to George she in any event had reservations on.
-They could then
+Readers feeling strongly against Ross’s actions as rape and therefore acquaintance rape, they may focus on the parts of Elizabeth’s reflections which seem favourable to this (that a rape did not occur).
+For instance, such as her musings on what Ross could offer her.
+For Elizabeth this could potentially have been not for romantic reasons but as a way out of a marriage to George that she in any event had reservations on.
+While practically nothing of Elizabeth's reflections of the night were positive and certainly none of her feelings were, t

-ignore the bits that show negative emotions against him for his behaviour on the night and his disrespect in not visiting since.
-However, Graham showed her emotions as conflicting and therefore very typical of an acquaintance rape victim; such as when he wrote in those few days after the incident before she had time to be clearer on her feelings, that 'In some moods she (Elizabeth) felt she never wanted to see him again.
+he bits that show negative emotions by Elizabeth against Ross for his behaviour on the night and his disrespect in not visiting since may be set aside.
+However, Graham showed Elizabeth's emotions as conflicting and therefore she was very typical of an acquaintance rape victim; such as when Graham wrote that in those few days after the incident before she had time to be clearer on her feelings, that 'In some moods she (Elizabeth) felt she never wanted to see him again.
 But those moods were by no means constant.'
 She flitted from asking why did he have to come that night, to expressing hate for him and finally in the scene of her internal musings whilst George was present, to her vowing to do anything against him.
 "I shall be George's heart and soul, his faithful wife and faithful friend.
 Anything I can do against Ross.
 Why did he have to Come?"

 So in Elizabeth’s case there were indeed